 Elizabeth and John Moors Cabot Director of the Harvard Art Museums

-With the reopening of the much anticipated Harvard Art Museums this week, post students being the first to enter, black-tie galas, member parties and Cambridge community entry, there has been much to celebrate as one-by-one local, students and patrons from afar return to their beloved Fogg to see the transformation by virtuoso architect Renzo Piano who has left his imprint of steel, glass, timeless lines and light.
+With the reopening of the much anticipated Harvard Art Museums this week, there has been much to celebrate as one-by-one local, students and patrons from afar return to their beloved Fogg to see the transformation by virtuoso architect Renzo Piano who has left his imprint of steel, glass, timeless lines and light.

 Interview by Heidi Legg